 - Keep something visual close by, such as images of people succeeding in areas relating to your goal, or a beloved dress on the back of a door.

 - Acknowledge your goal milestones regularly by treating yourself, even with small rewards.
 For example, if you are on a weight loss program, treat yourself to a new garment at the end of each month when you stay on track.
 Keep a picture of the garment until you are able to purchase it.

 - Create a new habit by linking the desired change (your goal) to something already in your routine (a trigger that will remind you to do it).
-If you goal is to increase your workplace confidence, tweak your existing routine of daily dress.
-Try using small wardrobe changes - perhaps a new tie color or an accessory to incrementally change your work wardrobe.
+If your goal is to increase your workplace confidence, tweak your existing routine of daily dress.
+Try using small wardrobe changes—perhaps a new tie color or an accessory to incrementally change your work wardrobe.
 Note how you feel.